Tools for Creating Interactive Travel Maps

 You are also able to send maps to your friends as well as embed them into your website or your blog.
 The basic service is free while paying for Pro Scribble enables you to import KML files, spreadsheets, and SHP files for a certain price.

-Click2Map is a great platform for creating maps that serve a specific purpose or fulfill a particular need.
+Click2Map is a great platform for creating maps that serve a specific purpose or fulfil a particular need.
 Click2Map allows you to place built-in markers from their massive library to ensure your maps are more informative and interactive.

 You are also able to add lines and polygons to your maps to serve various purposes, such as marking out particular geographical features.
 When you are done making your map, you can download it and embed it to your website free of charge.